forlilab/Ringtail/README.md

 When filtering, the passing results are saved as a view in the database.
 This view is named `passing_results` by default.
 The user can specify a name for the view using the `--subset_name` option.
 Other data for poses in a view may be accessed later using the `--new_data_from_subset` option.
 When `max_miss` > 0 is used, a view is created for each combination of interaction filters and is named `<subset_name>_<n>` where n is the index of the filter combination in the log file (indexing from 0).

 ##### Other available outputs
-The primary outputs from run_ringtail are the database itself (`write` mode) and the filtering log file (`read` mode).
+The primary outputs from rt_process_vs are the database itself (`write` mode) and the filtering log file (`read` mode).
 There are several other output options as well, intended to allow the user to further explore the data from a virtual screening.

 The `--plot` flag generates a scatterplot of ligand efficiency vs binding energy for the top-scoring pose from each ligand.
 Ligands passing the given filters or in the subset given with `--subset_name` will be highlighted in red.
 The plot also includes histograms of the ligand efficiencies and binding energies.
 The plot is saved as `[filters_file].png` if a `--filters_file` is used, otherwise it is saved as `out.png`.